canonical/ubuntu-packaging-guide/getting-set-up.rst

 * ``ubuntu-dev-tools`` (and ``devscripts``, a direct dependency) -- a collection of tools that make many packaging tasks easier.
-* ``bzr-builddeb`` (and ``bzr``, a dependency) -- distributed version control tools that makes it easy for many developers to collaborate and work on the same code while keeping it trivial to merge each others work.
+* ``bzr-builddeb`` (and ``bzr``, a dependency) -- distributed version control with Bazaar, a new way of working with packages for Ubuntu that will make it easy for many developers to collaborate and work on the same code while keeping it trivial to merge each others work.
 * ``apt-file`` provides an easy way to find the binary package that contains a given file.
 * ``apt-cache`` (part of the ``apt`` package) provides even more information